 Its worldwide appeal stems from its sweetness and great flavour.
 Similarly, pineapple known nutritional and health benefits have contributed to its raw consumption, complementary purposes in fruit salads, and fruit cocktail.
 It is also processed into products such as wine, fruit juice, jam, and for ornamental purposes.

 Pineapple farming in Nigeria is encouraged on large scale, however, it can be grown as backyard farming with a great return.
 Its profitability is inclined towards the overall technicalities and management which are sure to be provided in a few sentences here.

-Species of Pineapple
+Varieties of Pineapple in Nigeria

 There are many cultivars of pineapple but the two commonest ones are – the smooth leaf (cayenne) and the gold (yellow) crown.
 The gold crown is the newly developed cultivar and it has some better qualities.

 Nutrient-rich soil is paramount for great yield.
 Pineapple thrives well on Sandy-humid soil with good water retention capacity and with pH between 4.5 and 5.5.

 Get rid of weeds and stumps on the farmland.
 Plough and leave the farmland for 10-12 days before making ridges.
 During this period the farmland is exposed to sunlight which kills parasites and insects that might affect the plant.
 To avoid waterlogging and control erosion, make sure the site has a good topography.
 It is advisable to plant on ridges.
 It is a bad practice to plant on flat ground.

 Pineapple is best propagated by its suckers because the sucker grows quickly and is easily accessible.
 However, it can also be planted by its slip, seed, or crown.
 The seeds are collected from over riped pineapple.
 Treat the sucker with acetylene or smoke before planting for optimal yield.